Girl Scout Pins

 “Put it on your left side, centered over your heart,” I instructed.
 That was the Brownie Scout rule.
 We must’ve been a sight.
 Two middle-aged women wearing old Brownie pins on our blouses.

-This nostalgia to old lapel pins is not surprising to those at The Monterey Company.
-They are often asked to recreate old lapel pins for people to wear at school, club and family reunions.
+This nostalgia of pins is not surprising to those at The Monterey Company.
+They are often asked to recreate pins for people to wear at school, club and family reunions.

 However, most insignias like Brownie Scout pins are owned by the organization and are protected.
 None of the insignias may be copied, duplicated or reproduced without prior express written permission from the organization and all rights are reserved.
-Most other organization lapel pins are copyright protected in the same way
+Most scouting pins have copyright protected in the same way